Skip to Content

 Interactive RFx and Purchasing

-Extended reality (xR) is a term used to describe a group of immersive technologies including virtual reality (a full environmental simulation) and augmented reality (in which virtual elements are overlaid onto the user's viewpoint).
-The extended-reality market will triple in value by 2028, according to one estimate.2
+Extended reality (xR) refers to immersive technologies, including virtual reality (VR), which creates a full environmental simulation, and augmented reality (AR), which overlays virtual elements onto a user’s view.
+The xR market is projected to triple in value by 2028.2

 3d printing